 Our Favorite Family Hiking Trails in Ellijay

-Fort Mountain State Park - The Old Fort Trail The Old Fort Trail is 1.6 miles and leads to the rock wall, stone tower and overlooks.
+Fort Mountain State Park – The Lake Loop Trail is 1.6 miles and leads to the rock wall, stone tower and overlooks.
 Kids love the tower and you can tell them the story of the heart shaped stone.
-The many scenic overlooks make for great photo ops for the family.
+The many scenic overlooks make for great photo opportunities for the family.
 Fort Mountain State Park offers many picnic areas and activities for the family.
 You can enjoy a lunch by the lake then hike our next trail.

-Fort Mountain State Park - The Lake Loop Trail This trail is a 1.2 mile hike around the lake, tell the kids you are going on a bear hunt as you hike through the lush woods around the lake.
+Fort Mountain State Park – The Lake Loop Trail is a 1.2 mile hike around the lake, tell the kids you are going on a bear hunt as you hike through the lush woods around the lake.
 You can bring your fishing pole and stop at many areas to fish around the lake.
-Good To Know: A $5.00 per vehicle use fee is charged at Georgia State Parks.
-Visitors can also purchase an Annual Pass that allows vehicles to gain access at no cost to all Georgia State Parks.
-Georgia law requires that anyone 16 and older have a fishing license in their possession.
-You can purchase one online from the Electronic Georgia Licensing (EGAL) system or call 1-800-366 2661.
-Rest assured, by purchasing a license, you’re supporting the fisheries management and conservation of Georgia’s aquatic resources.